bigwiv/Biopython-cn/chr17.rst

     gd_feature_set = gd_track_for_features.new_set()

 Now the fun part - we take each gene ``SeqFeature`` object in our ``SeqRecord``, and use it to generate a feature on the diagram.
-We¡¯re going to color them blue, alternating between a dark blue and a light blue.
+Weâ€™re going to color them blue, alternating between a dark blue and a light blue.